hardin47/website/Math154/Notes/09-clustering.md

 \mbox{separation}(AB) = \mbox{separation}(CD) = 0.5\\
 \end{align}

-* **Rand Index / Adjusted Rand Index** is based on a confusion matrix comparing either a known truth (labels) or comparing two different clusterings (e.g., comparing $k$-means and hierarchical clustering).
+#### Rand Index / Adjusted Rand Index {-}
+is based on a confusion matrix comparing either a known truth (labels) or comparing two different clusterings (e.g., comparing $k$-means and hierarchical clustering).
 Let the two different clusterings be called partition1 and partition2.
 * **a** is the number of pairs of observations put together in both partition1 and partition2
 * **b** is the number of pairs of observations together in partition1 and apart in partition2
 * **c** is the number of pairs of observations together in partition2 and apart in partition1